 I became a lawyer to fight for people who are denied their right to live in a fair society.
 By representing individuals who face discrimination at work or are silenced from speaking out against misconduct in their workplace, I hope to empower them to realize the promises of justice and equality that are at the foundation of our legal system.

 "By representing individuals who face discrimination at work or are silenced from speaking out against misconduct in their workplace, I hope to empower them."

-Joseph Abboud joined Katz, Marshall & Banks, LLP as an Associate in September 2016.
+Joseph Abboud, a senior associate at Katz, Marshall & Banks, LLP, joined the firm in September 2016.

 Prior to joining KMB, Mr. Abboud worked as a Civil Rights Fellow in the Office of the Attorney General of the State of New York.
 There, he investigated and settled cases involving a broad range of civil rights matters, including employment and housing discrimination, voting rights, genetic privacy, and redlining in the residential mortgage market.
 Mr. Abboud also co-ran the AG’s statewide voter hotline during the 2016 Presidential Primary.

 Mr. Abboud received his J.D., cum laude, from Harvard Law School in 2015.
 While in school, Mr. Abboud participated in Harvard's Post-Foreclosure Eviction Defense Clinic, where he represented tenants and former homeowners facing eviction in the wake of the foreclosure crisis.
 He also worked as a research and teaching assistant, helping write an Evidence law casebook and design syllabi for a first-year Contracts course and a jurisprudence seminar.